 A college education will probably be the first or second most expensive purchase that an individual will ever make over the course of his or her entire lifetime.
 Yet, most people will select an institution and either completely ignore the cost or not be aware of what the true cost of that school will be.
 Then, once they get accepted and have their heart set on one school or another, they find that the cost of education is far more than they expected.

 While it is true that a college education has gotten incredibly expensive for almost anyone, a huge contributing factor to skyrocketing student debt is that students are choosing to attend schools that they simply cannot afford.
-Students are compelled to take on significant loans to pay for these high-cost educational choices.
+Students and families are compelled to take on significant loans to pay for these high-cost educational choices.
 And then find themselves in very challenging financial situations upon graduation.

 Instead of taking the “fire, ready, aim” approach to choosing a college, families should be much more measured with their tactics if they want to avoid being overwhelmed by college costs.